Briefpoint

 HotDocs is an established legal document automation software player with a proven track record and broad user base.
 Law offices use it for its hundreds of pre-built templates for various legal specialties and its flexibility.

 The tool can also integrate with other legal software and CRMs, reducing implementation complexity.
-You can even use it offline – great for professionals on the subway or far from WiFi.
+You can even use it offline, which is great for professionals on the subway or far from WiFi.

 Pros

-• HotDocs is a well-established player in the legal document automation space, with a long history of serving law firms, financial institutions, and government agencies.
+• HotDocs is a trusted document automation tool with a strong history of serving law firms, financial institutions, and government agencies

 6. Bryter